Port of Jebel Ali

 Port of Jebel Ali, also known as Mina Jebel Ali, is a deep sea port located in Jebel Ali, Dubai, United Arab Emirates.
 Jebel Ali is the world's ninth busiest port, the largest man-made harbour, and the biggest and busiest port in the Middle East.
 Port Jebel Ali was constructed in the late 1970s to supplement the facilities at Port Rashid.

 Geography

 Jebel Ali port is located 35 km southwest of Dubai, in the Persian Gulf.
-The port is part of the Maritime Silk Road that runs from the Chinese coast to the south via the southern tip of India to Mombasa, from there through the Red Sea via the Suez Canal to the Mediterranean, there to the Upper Adriatic region to the northern Italian hub of Trieste with its rail connections to Central Europe, Eastern Europe and the North Sea.
+The port is part of the Maritime Silk Road that runs from the Chinese coast to the south via the southern tip of India to Mombasa, from there through the Red Sea via the Suez Canal to the Mediterranean, then to the Upper Adriatic region to the northern Italian hub of Trieste with its rail connections to Central Europe, Eastern Europe and the North Sea.

 History

 Jebel Ali Port, credited to the efforts of Rashid bin Saeed Al-Maktoum, was constructed in the late 1970s and opened in 1979 to supplement the facilities at Port Rashid.
 It was inaugurated by Queen Elizabeth II on 26 February 1979.
 The village of Jebel Ali was constructed for port workers, and it has a population of 300 people.
 Covering over 134 km2.
 It is home to over 5,000 companies from 120 countries of the world.
 With 67 berths and a size of 134.68 km2, Jebel Ali is the world's largest man-made harbour and the biggest port in the Middle-East.

 The port of Jebel Ali has become the port most frequently visited by ships of the United States Navy outside the United States.
 Due to the depth of the harbour and size of the port facilities, a and several ships of the accompanying battle group can be accommodated pier-side.
 Due to the frequency of these port visits, semi-permanent liberty facilities (referred to by service personnel as "The Sandbox") have been erected adjacent to the carrier berth.